 Many patients suffering from chronic back pain feel the only back pain treatment available is surgery.
 Autologous stem cell spinal injections offer an effective stem cell alternative to back surgery without the risk of surgery, rejection or disease transmission.

-If you experience chronic back pain and would like more resources on stem cell spinal injections, contact PAIN DOCTOR Pain & Regenerative Medicine, serving the Dallas, Arlington and Fort Worth, Texas area.
+If you experience chronic back pain and would like more resources on stem cell spinal injections, contact OPTIMAL Pain & Regenerative Medicine, serving the Dallas, Arlington and Fort Worth, Texas area.

 PRP Therapy & BMAC FAQ